shoaibuddin/requirejs/README.md

 requirejs
 =========

-How to implement RequireJS to a project and how to load JS libraries like JQuery and JqueryTools with RequireJS
+How to implement RequireJS to a project and how to load JS libraries like JQuery and JqueryTools with RequireJS.
+AMD modules.